Spandana591/shilpakala-app/README.md

 # Shilpakala App

 The app application developed to showcase Karnataka’s traditional arts and handicrafts through a modern digital platform.

+# Problem Statement
+Wood carvers and "Gombe" makers in places like Channapatna and Kinnala have great skills but struggle with "Product Photography."
+Their photos on WhatsApp look dull, which makes their high-quality work look "Cheap" to city buyers.

 ## Features